The Bank works closely and constructively with our wide range of stakeholders which allows us to understand the issues that matter most to them.

 The Bank is committed to:

-- building a more inclusive and diverse culture;
+- building an inclusive and diverse culture;

 - supporting flexible work practices;

-- rewarding our people responsibly.
+- rewarding our people appropriately.

 The Bank seeks to provide shareholders with information that is timely, of high quality and relevant to their investments.
 Our investor relations program facilitates two-way communication between the Bank and shareholders.
 We are committed to listening and responding to shareholder queries, feedback and surveys.
 Regular updates are provided to the Board so that it has a good understanding of current shareholder views.

-The Audit Committee assists the Board discharge its responsibilities on matters relating to the external reporting of financial information for the Group.
+The Audit Committee assists the Board to discharge its responsibilities on matters relating to the external reporting of financial information for the Group.

-All market sensitive information is released to the ASX in compliance with the Bank’s continuous disclosure obligations under the Corporations Act and the ASX Listing Rules.
+All market sensitive information is released to ASX in compliance with the Bank’s continuous disclosure obligations under the Corporations Act and the ASX Listing Rules.